fbpx

 Jump to Recipe Print Recipe

-What I have also found is that these protein pancakes keep me full and satisfied for hours, if I enjoy them for breakfast, and they are definitely a great way to add some extra (vegan) protein to your diet in a delicious and simple way.
-I particularly love making breakfast on the weekend - but have also made these throughout the week.
-They are great to make ahead and also freezer-friendly (see the notes below!).
+These protein pancakes also keep me full and satisfied for hours and they are a great way to add some extra protein to your diet in a delicious and simple way.
+I especially love these for breakfast on the weekend!

 Equipment